 In honor of its 99th anniversary on September 13, here are some need-to-know facts about this historic Army unit:

 1. The 1st Cavalry Division’s combat patch is as meaningful as it is iconic.

 The patch features a silhouetted horse head, a solid diagonal black line and yellow background.
 The yellow background (yellow is a traditional cavalry color) and the horse’s head symbolize the Division’s horseback roots.
 The black line (black is symbolic of iron), alludes to the unit’s transition from horses to tanks and armor.

 2. The 1st Cavalry Division is one of the most decorated combat divisions of the Army.

-43 Troopers have been awarded the Medal of Honor for gallantry in WWII, Vietnam and the Korean War.
-30 of the recipients alone received medals for actions in the Vietnam War.
+Forty-three Troopers have been awarded the Medal of Honor for gallantry in WWII, Vietnam and the Korean War.
+Thirty of the recipients alone received medals for actions in the Vietnam War.
 Additionally, 261 Troops have been given Distinguished Service Cross, with 113 of them being awarded posthumously.

-3. You can catch 1st Cavalry on the big screen.
+3. You can catch the 1st Cavalry on the big screen.

 The unit is featured in the 1986 film “Platoon,” which is an extrapolation of the veteran and film director Oliver Stone’s experiences in Vietnam while serving in the unit.
 The 1st Calvary is also showcased in the 1979 film “Apocalypse Now.”